Rajat083/DJango/README.md

-This is a fum purpose website
+This is a fun purpose website